kmhswimgirl/kmhswimgirl/README.md

 👀 I’m interested in robotics, digital art, and PCB design & manufacturing

-🌱 I’m currently learning ROS2::Humble and Gazebo Fortress!
+🌱 I’m currently learning ROS2 (Jazzy) and building Gazebo simulations!
 <!---
 kmhswimgirl/kmhswimgirl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.